-Business Intelligence (BI)
+Business Intelligence

-Concept Overview
+Technique Overview

-Business Intelligence (BI) Definition
+Business Intelligence Definition

 Business intelligence (BI) is the process of finding, gathering, aggregating and analysing information for decision-making (Saggion et al., 2007).
 It employs a set of technologies that allow the acquisition and analysis of data to improve company decision-making and work-flows (Herschel and Jones, 2005).
 Moss and Atre (2003) define business intelligence as an architecture and collection of integrated operational as well as decision-support applications and database that provide the business community easy access to business data.

-Business Intelligence (BI) Description *
+Business Intelligence Description *

 Business Evidence

-Examples of Business Intelligence (BI) *
+Strengths, weaknesses and examples of Business Intelligence *

-* The Business Intelligence (BI) Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Business Intelligence (BI).
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Business Intelligence (BI) *
+Implementation, success factors and measures of Business Intelligence *

-* The Business Intelligence (BI) Business application section is for members only.
-Please log in or subscribe to view the Business application of Business Intelligence (BI).
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Business Intelligence (BI) Videos *
+Business Intelligence videos and downloads *

-* The Business Intelligence (BI) Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Business Intelligence (BI).
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading